futurediffusion/AI-Stem-Splitter/README.md

 and reuse it on subsequent launches.

-On first launch you'll be asked to select a directory to store the downloaded Demucs/Spleeter models.
+On first launch you'll be asked to select a directory to store the downloaded Demucs model.
 Separated tracks for each file are written under a `stems/` folder inside the chosen output directory.
-By default the models and output are stored inside the repository under `models/` and `output/`.
+By default the model and output are stored inside the repository under `models/` and `output/`.

 The GUI accepts MP3, WAV, FLAC and OGG files.
 The application can run entirely